OzAmoyal/chatAss3/README.md

 ## Repository Description
 Inside the cloned repository, you will find two additional folders, namely "chat-app" and "MVCnodeJS."

-chat-app: This folder contains all the React application code and related files.
+<b>chat-app:</b> This folder contains all the React application code and related files.
 It is responsible for the frontend of the chatbot application.
 Within the "chat-app" folder, you can expect to find components, styles, scripts, and other assets necessary for building the user interface of the chatbot.

-MVCnodeJS: This folder contains all the server-side code for the chatbot application, following the Model-View-Controller (MVC) architecture.
+<b>MVCnodeJS:</b> This folder contains all the server-side code for the chatbot application, following the Model-View-Controller (MVC) architecture.
 It encompasses the backend logic required for handling user authentication, managing chat conversations, and interacting with the database.
 You can expect to find files related to models, views, controllers, routes, and any additional server configuration or utility files within the "MVCnodeJS" folder.

 ## Screenshots